SHUD-System/Vauclin1979/README.md

 ## Policy

 The script and data are open access for any purposes.
-I would be most grateful if you could send me an email (at lele.shu@gmail.com) when they helps you.
+I would be most grateful if you could send me an email (at lele.shu@gmail.com) when they help you.